 12. Set Wild Goals, but Create Realistic Plans.

 One of the most exciting parts of being a young person is all the potential you hold.
 You have the power and ability to be anything you want to be.
-All the dreams you held as a child are within your reach with the use of goals.
+All the dreams you held as a child are within your reach with the use of goals you set as a young adult.

 Allow your mind to roam freely when it comes to what you'd like to become.
 Whether your dream is to become an astronaut, a professional singer, or a physician, now is the time to sit down and create a plan to reach that goal.